-Ubuntu is becoming more of an issue these days.
+The mispronunciation of Ubuntu is becoming more common now.
 As it gets more popular more are getting the opportunity to mangle it.
-When I first saw the name I proceeded to mess it up myself, but I immediately sought out the right way to say it (weird, I know).
+When I first saw the name I proceeded to mess it up myself, but I immediately sought out the right way to say it.
 I found a video clip of Nelson Mandela pronouncing it.
 It was most informative and quite clear.

 Ah, but people still want to argue.